nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 1. Export your NetBox database to a JSON file using the `manage.py dumpdata` command
 2. Install the `nautobot-netbox-importer` Nautobot plugin using `pip install nautobot-netbox-importer`
-3. Enable the `nautobot-netbox-importer` plugin in your Nautobot configuration file
+3. Enable the `nautobot_netbox_importer` plugin in your Nautobot configuration file
 4. Run the command `nautobot-server import_netbox_json </path/to/netbox_dump.json> <netbox version, such as 2.10.4>`.
 This may take some time depending on the size of your database dump.
 5. Connect to Nautobot and verify that your data has been successfully imported.